-The BEA Festival of Media Arts announces the new International Competition for 2020.
 The competition encourages submission of faculty and student creative works produced outside the U.S.* that promote global engagement and an appreciation and awareness of world languages and cultures.
 The competition welcomes entries in any language as long as English subtitles or transcripts (for audio projects) are included.

 You are eligible to enter the International Competition if…